Juanita Spinelli

-Evelita Juanita Spinelli (October 17, 1889 - November 21, 1941) nicknamed The Duchess, was the first woman to be executed by the state of California.
+Evelita Juanita Spinelli (October 17, 1889 – November 21, 1941) nicknamed The Duchess, was the first woman to be executed by the state of California.
 She was a gangster and ex-wrestler.

 Criminal history

 FBI profiler Candice DeLong described Spinelli as a "stone cold psychopath who had no use for anybody, other than what she could get out of them."(Deadly Women, season 4, episode 2).
-Young delinquent homeless men were regularly taken into her house in San Francisco.
+Spinelli, who fled Detroit and the so-called Purple Gang she ran with—earning her the nickname "The Duchess"—settled in San Francisco, where she regularly took in young, delinquent, homeless men.
 She would cook and clean for them and train them to be professional criminals.
 The men received a ten-dollar weekly allowance, with Spinelli receiving the lion's share of their ill-gotten gains.
-Her daughter Lorraine, known as "Gypsy," regularly used a honey trap to snare drunken men, who were consequently mugged.
+Her daughter Lorraine, known as "Gypsy", regularly used a honey trap to snare drunken men, who were consequently mugged.

-Two of Spinelli's protégés, Albert Ives and Robert Sherrod, killed Leland Cash during a robbery in San Francisco (when he reached into his pocket to turn up his hearing aid, Ives assumed he was reaching for a gun and shot Cash in the stomach).
+On April 8th 1940, two of Spinelli's protégés, Albert Ives and Raymond Sherrod, killed Leland Cash during an armed robbery in San Francisco.
+Due to his deafness, Cash did not hear the request to put his hands up and was shot in the stomach.
 Fearing Sherrod would confess to the police, Spinelli gave him whiskey that she had laced with chloral hydrate.
-The gang then beat him up whilst he was unconscious.
+The gang then beat him up while he was unconscious.
 To make his death appear accidental, they threw him off the Clarksburg bridge on the Sacramento River, just south of Sacramento, wearing only swimming trunks.
 However, the autopsy showed there was no water in his lungs.
-Fearing for his own survival, Ives escaped and confessed to the police and was committed to Mendocino State Hospital for life.
+Fearing for his own survival, Ives confessed to the police and was later committed to Mendocino State Hospital.
 Spinelli was consequently arrested.

+Police ballistics matched the bullet that killed Cash with a gun that belonged to Spinelli.

 Her gang members testified against her at her trial.
+On May 30th Spinelli, Ives, Simeone and Hawkins were found guilty.
+She appealed (along with her co-defendants Simeone and Hawkins) in 1941, however their appeals were unsuccessful.